Home » Refinance » Refinance Strategy » Student Loan Refinancing for the Unemployed

 When it comes to student loan refinancing, shopping around is always a good idea.
 Each lender uses a unique secret formula for calculating the rates offered to borrowers.
 Thus, the only way to find the best rate possible is to check rates with several different lenders.

 For unemployed borrowers, shopping around is pretty much mandatory.
-Some lenders will reject all refinance applications from borrowers without income.
-Others will allow the addition of a cosigner to get approval.
+Some lenders automatically reject all refinance applications from borrowers without income.
+Other lenders will consider such applications if the applicant includes a cosigner.

-However, the addition of a cosigner makes the lender formulas even more complicated.
-Some lenders may charge their worst rates to the zero income borrowers, and the cosigner exists only to change the rejection into an approval.
-Other lenders may see a cosigner with an excellent credit score and income and offer the borrower significantly better rates.
+However, adding a cosigner to the equation further complicates the lender formulas.
+Some lenders may charge their worst rates to the zero-income borrowers.
+In such scenarios, the cosigner exists only to change the rejection into an approval.
+On the other hand, some lenders might focus more on the creditworthiness and income of the cosigner, potentially offering significantly better rates if the cosigner’s financial standing is solid.

 Refinance Lenders to Consider